joao-svalencar/letsRept/README.md

            "Apostolepis tertulianobeui",
            "Apostolepis goiasensis")

-herpSync(query)
+reptSync(query)
 ```

-**Function `herpSplitCheck`:**
+**Function `reptSplitCheck`:**

-Queries binomial names as synonyms using `herpAdvancedSearch`, and checks whether any associated species were described after a user-defined date (e.g., the publication date of the dataset being used).
+Queries binomial names as synonyms using `reptAdvancedSearch`, and checks whether any associated species were described after a user-defined date (e.g., the publication date of the dataset being used).

 See package vignettes for more details.